club-1/matrixtoken/README.md

 matrixtoken is a tool that allows users of the system to generate Matrix registration tokens from the homeserver admin API, without being admins themselves.

-It is supposed to be used with the SUID mode to allow it to read its config file containing the admin's access token.
+It is supposed to be used with the [SUID] mode to allow it to read its config file containing the admin's access token.
+See the [example configuration file] for all the available options.

 After it has been installed and configured, users can simply run: